-If possible, it works best to wire in the fixtures while the fountain is being assembled.
+If possible, we recommend installing the wire and fixtures while assembling the fountain.
 Otherwise, some parts might have to be disassembled and reassembled to camouflage wires and fixtures.

 Know that Water Plays a Major Factor...

-With all types of lighting fixtures, the connections, wires, and components must be properly sealed and watertight to prevent problems.
-With water features – fountains especially – the fixtures and its components are submersed under water.
-You'll run into problems if these fixtures are not properly sealed during installation.
+All connections, wires, and other outdoor lighting fixture components must be properly sealed and watertight.
+This is especially true for water features and fountains since its components and fixtures are submerged underwater.
+You can run into all sorts of problems when fixtures are not properly sealed during installation.

 As Well As the Light's Position...

-When designing light around a water fountain, you'll want to minimize the glare with proper fixture placement.
-For example, you don't want to install the lights and later discover you've created a glaring hazard as people walk by.
-Also, how the light is positioned can determine the mood of the space; it should enhance the feeling of serenity.
+When creating a lighting design around a water fountain, you want to minimize the glare with proper fixture placement.
+For example, you don't want to install the lights and later discover it created a glare hazard as people walk by.
+The light's position will determine the mood of the space; it should enhance the feeling of serenity.

 And Fixture Material

-When it comes to fixture material, you'll want to make sure it is going to withstand years of being under water.
-There are plenty of submersible fixtures on the market, but you'll need to make sure you get a high quality material, such as brass or copper.
-We only use underwater products that we've found proven and reliable through our years of experience.
+When it comes to fixture material, you'll want to make sure it is going to withstand years of being underwater.
+There are plenty of submersible fixtures on the market, but we recommend a high-quality material, such as brass or copper.
+We only use underwater products that we've found proven reliable through our 25+ years of experience.

-As mentioned, lighting water fountains is a complicated process.
-Consider the space around your water fountain for unique ways to add light, where to hide wires and fixtures, how water impacts bulb wattage and fixture positioning.
-It takes a lot of thought and planning, but when properly done... the results are magical.
+In short, analyze the space around your water fountain for unique ways to add light, consider where you'll hide the wires and fixtures, and finally, determine how water depth can impact bulb wattage and fixture positioning.
+Lighting water fountains is a complicated process.
+It takes thoughtful planning, but when properly done... the results are magical.

 An outdoor lighting designer has the experience and knowledge to bring your water fountain to life and make it a dramatic focal point at night.
-When you hire a dedicated landscape lighting company, you can rest assured knowing that your project will be properly installed.
-Download the Essential Guide to Hiring a Landscape Lighting Professional for tips on selecting the right professional for you home and property.
+You can rest assured knowing your project will be properly designed and installed when you work with a dedicated landscape lighting company.
+Download the Essential Guide to Hiring a Landscape Lighting Professional for tips on selecting the right professional for your home and property.

 Landscape Lighting is what we do.
 Every day.